On graphs with finite-time consensus and their use in gradient tracking: Finite-time consensus

 where we again use the mixed-product property.
 Combining this result with the fact that $p$-peer hyper-cuboids are periodic, and all instances of $p$-peer hyper-cuboids are commutative, we obtain that any permutation of any sequence of $W^{(l)}$ of length larger than $\tau$ has the finite-time consensus property as well. \end{proof}

-\begin{proposition} For any $n = 2^\tau$ with $\tau \in \natint_{\geq 1}$, the weight matrices of one-peer hyper-cubes defined in~\eqref{def:hypercube-mat} are symmetric, double-stochastic, and have the finite-time consensus property~\eqref{eq:fin-time-cons-cond}. \end{proposition} \begin{proof} When the number of agents is $n=2^\tau$, the one-peer hyper-cube is just a special case of $p$-peer hyper-cuboids (with $p=1$).
-Decomposition of $n$ into its $(2, 2, \ldots, 2)$-base representation (or equivalently, binary representation) yields the desired properties. \end{proof}
+\begin{proposition} For any $n = 2^\tau$ with $\tau \in \natint_{\geq 1}$, the weight matrices of one-peer hyper-cubes defined in~\eqref{def:hypercube-mat} are symmetric, double-stochastic, and have the finite-time consensus property~\eqref{eq:fin-time-cons-cond}. \end{proposition} \begin{proof} When $n=2^\tau$, the one-peer hyper-cube is just a special case of $p$-peer hyper-cuboids.
+Decomposition of $n$ into its $(2, 2, \ldots, 2)$-based representation (or equivalently, binary representation) yields the desired properties. \end{proof}

-\paragraph{Connection with de Bruijn graphs.} The de Bruijn graph was first studied in \citet{Bruijn1946ACP} and its finite-time consensus property has been studied in \citet{delvenne2009optimal}.
-Here, we present a formulation of de Bruijn graphs closely related to $p$-peer hyper-cuboids~\eqref{def:hypercuboid-mat}.
-With this definition of de Bruijn graphs, we show that de Bruijn graphs are just permutations of $p$-peer hyper-cuboids.
+\paragraph{Connection with de Bruijn graphs} The de Bruijn graph was first studied in \cite{Bruijn1946ACP}, and its finite-time consensus property has been established in \cite{delvenne2009optimal}.
+Here, we present a formulation of de Bruijn graphs closely related to $p$-peer hyper-cuboids~\eqref{def:hypercuboid-mat} and show that de Bruijn graphs are just permutations of $p$-peer hyper-cuboids.

 Let $n = p^\tau$ with $(p,\tau) \in \natint_{\geq 2} \times \natint_{\geq 1}$, and define the $p$-based representation of $i \in \{0,1,\ldots,n-1\}$ as $(i_{\tau-1} i_{\tau-2} \ldots i_0)_p$.
 Then, the $n \times n$ weight matrix of the de Bruijn graph is defined by